 - Driving Stick: The ship Stevonnie pilots has one, with its interior looking very similar to a car.
 Justified, since Lars had it built for himself to fly.

 - Eureka Moment: Lars admits Sadie wouldn't enjoy herself to spite him because she cares about him too much.
 This makes him realize Emerald cares about the Sun Incinerator too much to destroy it.

-- Falling into the Cockpit: Stevonnie takes up the wheel of Lars's Space Fighter so he can stay in command on the Sun Incinerator.
+- Falling into the Cockpit: Stevonnie takes up the wheel of Lars' Space Fighter so he can stay in command on the Sun Incinerator.
 They succeed, apparently because of its similarity to an Earth car.

 - Grand Theft Prototype: The Off Colors escaped Homeworld by stealing the Sun Incinerator.
-They apparently didn't bother being discreet about it, as Lars taunts Emerald by asking how they're going to catch up with her fastest ship.
+They apparently didn't bother being discreet about it, as Lars taunts Emerald by asking how she's going to catch up with her fastest ship.

 - Grin of Audacity: Lars is grinning in confidence for most of the video call with Emerald.

 - The Guards Must Be Crazy: Lars managed to steal the Sun Incinerator from right under the noses of 67 highly trained guards.
 Admittedly, he can bypass most security checks due to lacking a gem, but that's still a significant failure of security if that many guards failed to notice until he was literally flying away with it.

 - Guile Hero: Lars, as captain of the Sun Incinerator, is content to outrun and out-maneuver their opponents rather than fight them.
 Even when cornered and outgunned by Emerald's flagship, he orders their shields lowered and tanks superficial damage, surmising correctly that Emerald doesn't want to destroy their ship.
 The other Off-Colours state that most of their plans involve Lars making risky Indy Ploys due to him being able to sneak past Homeworld security.